InPK: Infusing Prior Knowledge into Prompt for Vision-Language Models: Introduction

 \section{Introduction}

-In recent years, Vision-Language Models (VLMs) pre-trained on large-scale image-text datasets, such as CLIP~\cite{radford2021learning}, have shown strong generalization across downstream tasks.
-To improve model adaptation to specific tasks or datasets, particularly in zero/few-shot settings, the community has proposed many solutions~\cite{gao2024clip,zhang2022tip,zhou2022learning,zhou2022conditional,khattak2023maple,khattak2023self}.
+\IEEEPARstart{I}{n} recent years, Vision-Language Models (VLMs) pre-trained on large-scale image-text datasets, such as CLIP~\cite{radford2021learning}, have demonstrated strong generalization capabilities across downstream tasks.
+Typically, VLMs employ contrastive loss to optimize both image and text encoders, aligning features from both modalities within a shared embedding space.
+To further enhance model adaptation to specific tasks or datasets, particularly in zero/few-shot settings, the community has proposed numerous solutions~\cite{gao2024clip,zhang2022tip,zhou2022learning,zhou2022conditional,khattak2023maple,khattak2023self}.
 Among these, prompt tuning~\cite{zhou2022learning,zhou2022conditional,khattak2023maple,khattak2023self} has emerged as a popular strategy for adapting VLMs to various visual recognition tasks in zero/few-shot scenarios.

-Prompt tuning techniques have gained attention for their ability to improve VLMs' performance on downstream tasks by leveraging textual prompts.
+Prompt tuning techniques have gradually gained favor in adapting Vision and Language Models (VLMs) to downstream tasks without the need to fully retrain the original models.
 For example, CoOp~\cite{zhou2022learning} and CoCoOp~\cite{zhou2022conditional} replace fixed prompts with learnable tokens, achieving substantial improvements through fine-tuning on a limited number of samples.
-Recent works~\cite{jia2022visual,khattak2023self,khattak2023maple} extend this concept to multimodal prompt tuning, fine-tuning both text and visual branches to improve performance on both base (seen) and novel (unseen) classes.
-However, since learnable tokens are optimized primarily for the base classes during training, these methods often suffer from overfitting, which leads to domain shifts when encountering novel classes.
-To address this problem, a line of works~\cite{lee2024coapt,menon2022visual,wang2024learning,zhang2024concept,kan2023knowledge} introduce prior knowledge to enhance object understanding, helping the model better match visual information with textual descriptions.
-While these approaches alleviate overfitting to some extent, the random initialization of learnable tokens and their disconnection from prior knowledge (\cref{fig:knowledge_method}:a (top)) still hinder the model's ability to extract discriminative and generalized features, limiting its performance improvement on both base and novel classes.
+Recent works~\cite{jia2022visual,khattak2023self,khattak2023maple,xing2023dual} extend this concept to multimodal prompt tuning, fine-tuning both text and visual branches to improve performance on both base (seen) and novel (unseen) classes.
+However, since learnable tokens are primarily optimized for base classes during training, prompt-based models often overfit to task-specific data distributions.